syncfusion-content/xamarin-docs/Xamarin/Visual-Studio-Integration/Check-for-Updates.md

 documentation: ug
 ---

-# Check for Updates in Syncfusion Xamarin
+# Check for Updates in Syncfusion® Xamarin

-Syncfusion provides Extensions to update the most recent version of the Essential Studio® release.
+Syncfusion® provides Extensions to update the most recent version of the Essential Studio® release.
 Installing the most recent version ensures that you always have the most up-to-date features, fixes, and improvements.

-I> The Syncfusion Check for updates is available from v17.1.0.32.
+I> The Syncfusion® Check for updates is available from v17.1.0.32.

 You can check updates availability in Visual Studio, and then install the update version if required.